 As a leading impact asset manager, Finance in Motion focuses exclusively on developing and advising funds whose purpose is to generate positive social and environmental impact alongside a financial return.

-All funds under Finance in Motion's advisory pursue a sustainable investment objective and therefore fall within the scope of Article 9 of the Sustainable Finance Disclosure Regulation (SFDR)1.
-In addition to the impact to which we contribute through the funds, we, as a company, work towards impact by building the impact investing market.
+All funds under Finance in Motion's advisory/management pursue a sustainable investment objective and therefore disclose in line with the requirements of Article 9 of the Sustainable Finance Disclosure Regulation (SFDR).
+In addition, we, as a company, work towards impact by building the impact investing market.

 Founded in 2009, Finance in Motion is a long-standing member of the impact investing community.
-In addition to being a signatory of the Operating Principles for Impact Management, Finance in Motion is a signatory to the UN Principles for Responsible Investment, a member of the GIIN Investors' Council, and has been selected among the ImpactAssets 50 several times, most recently in 2021.
+In addition to being a signatory of the Operating Principles for Impact Management, Finance in Motion is a signatory to the UN Principles for Responsible Investment, and a member of the GIIN Investors' Council.
+In 2023, ImpactAssets 50 (IA 50), an annual investor database that features a diversified listing of private capital impact fund managers, named Finance in Motion as an Emeritus Impact Manager for the second consecutive year, recognizing Finance in Motion's inclusion in the IA 50 for at least five years.